PhoenixGames-Phoenix/ScriptDeck-server/README.md

 [![Discord](https://img.shields.io/discord/396281837875625986?label=discord)](https://discord.gg/gTwuaHW)
 [![Electron Build](https://github.com/PhoenixGames-Phoenix/ScriptDeck/actions/workflows/electron.yml/badge.svg)](https://github.com/PhoenixGames-Phoenix/ScriptDeck/actions/workflows/electron.yml)

 ScriptDeck is a way to execute preconfigured functions on your machine from any device with a browser in your local network.
-Downloads [here](https://github.com/PhoenixGames-Phoenix/ScriptDeck/releases/latest).
+Downloads [here](https://github.com/ixbinphoenix/ScriptDeck/releases/latest).

+⚠ **If you have cloned this repository before the 20th of May 2021, please update the git remote to the new Username**

 ## WIP

 This Project is still Work In Progess.
 You can help out by opening pull requests, reporting bugs using issues or sending suggestions on my [discord server](https://discord.gg/gTwuaHW).
-The current roadmap can be found [here](https://github.com/PhoenixGames-Phoenix/ScriptDeck/projects/1).
+The current roadmap can be found [here](https://github.com/ixhbinphoenix/ScriptDeck/projects/1).

 ## Development Setup (desktop-app)